Procurement 101COVID-19: 5 Procurement Issues Faced in the Healthcare Industry

 As the effects of the pandemic began to unfold, supply chains of all kinds were put under great pressure.
 With such uncertainty on when supplies would come in, spend management, and scrambling for supplies became a reality for many.

-“With COVID-19 becoming our reality, healthcare providers had to navigate the unfamiliar territories of supply negotiations, sourcing and logistics.
+“With COVID-19 becoming our reality, healthcare providers had to navigate the unfamiliar territories of supply negotiations, sourcing management, and logistics.

 “The challenges: Lack of supplies.
 When available, they were costly with no price negotiation, and our quantities were capped.
 With many sales reps temporarily laid off, communication got complicated.
 We had no knowledge of what was actually available on the market and did not know their pricing.
 Time was wasted searching for supplies — some suppliers demanded paying upfront for the goods as opposed to invoicing, making our upfront costs higher.
 Deliveries were delayed, and tracking shipments was difficult.
 Some were even shipped out wrong.
 It was a logistical nightmare, with much overspending and panic buying.
-There was no established system in place.
+There was no established supplier management system in place.

 “With patient care a priority, we found alternate routes: suppliers from abroad, bulk buying where possible.
 We focused on the essential items, finding multiple suppliers that could ship in a timely manner, and we turned to construction material suppliers for particular items.
 To keep communication simple, we focused on a maximum of two suppliers per item, and we picked some orders ourselves curbside — it made more sense logistically.